Install

 text=text,

-retrievals=retrievals, # what the agent grounded on — judged for hallucination
+retrievals=retrievals, # what the agent grounded on — scored for grounding

 )